w3c-ccg/multibase/README.md

 ## The Multibase Data Format

-This specification describes forward-compatible data model for expressing raw binary data in a variety of base-encoding formats such as base32, base58. and base64.
+This specification describes a forward-compatible data model for expressing raw binary data in a variety of base-encoding formats such as base32, base58. and base64.